prudhvij15/crypto-tracker/README.md

 ## 🧐 About <a name = "about"></a>

 Crypto labs is a simple react app for track a coin with some feature like list trending coins or Trading view as a chart.

+## Run:

+cd /project_folder

+## Run docker build Command

+        docker build -t react-app .

+## Run docker

+        docker run -p 3000:3000 react-app

 ## ⛏️ Built Using <a name = "built_using"></a>